Virtual algebraic fibrations of K\"ahler groups: Introduction

 \begin{ther} Let $G$ be a group with $b_1(G) > 0$ which is the fundamental group of an aspherical K\"ahler surface $X$; then $G$ is not coherent, except for the case where it is virtually the product of $\Z^2$ by a surface group, and perhaps for the case where $X$ is finitely covered by a Kodaira fibration of virtual Albanese dimension one. \end{ther}

-(A {\em Kodaira fibration} is a smooth non-isotrivial pencil of curves.)
+(A {\em Kodaira fibration} is a smooth non-isotrivial pencil of curves: in particular, fibers and base have genera at least $3$ and $2$ respectively.)
 We are not aware of the existence of Kodaira fibrations of virtual Albanese dimension one (Question \ref{qu:bq}).

-The proof of the theorem above actually entails the existence of K\"ahler groups whose second Bieri-Neumann-Strebel-Renz invariant is {\em strictly} contained in the first (see Lemma \ref{cor:bnsr}) and are not a direct product.
+The techniques used in the proof of the theorem above actually entails the existence of K\"ahler groups whose second Bieri-Neumann-Strebel-Renz (henceforth BNSR) invariant is {\em strictly} contained in the first (see Proposition \ref{proposition:bnsr}) and are not a direct product.
+We state here a striking instance of this: